The Cocoanuts

-The Cocoanuts is a 1929 pre-Code musical comedy film starring the Marx Brothers (Groucho Marx, Harpo Marx, Chico Marx, and Zeppo Marx in his first starring role).
+The Cocoanuts is a 1929 pre-Code musical comedy film starring the Marx Brothers (Groucho, Harpo, Chico, and Zeppo).
 Produced for Paramount Pictures by Walter Wanger, who is not credited, the film also stars Mary Eaton, Oscar Shaw, Margaret Dumont and Kay Francis.
-It was the first sound film to credit more than one director (Robert Florey and Joseph Santley), and was adapted to the screen by Morrie Ryskind from the George S. Kaufman Broadway musical play.
+The first sound film to credit more than one director (Robert Florey and Joseph Santley), it was adapted to the screen by Morrie Ryskind from the musical play by George S. Kaufman.
 Five of the film's tunes were composed by Irving Berlin, including "When My Dreams Come True", sung by Oscar Shaw and Mary Eaton.

+On January 1, 2025, The Cocoanuts entered the public domain.

 Plot

 The Cocoanuts is set in the Hotel de Cocoanut, a resort hotel, during the Florida land boom of the 1920s.
 Mr. Hammer runs the hotel, assisted by Jamison.
 Harpo and Chico arrive with empty luggage, which they apparently plan to fill by robbing and conning the guests.
 Wealthy Mrs. Potter is one of the few paying customers.
 Her daughter Polly is in love with struggling young architect Bob Adams.
 He works to support himself as a clerk at the hotel, but has grand plans for the development of the entire area as Cocoanut Manor.
 Mrs. Potter wants her daughter to marry Harvey Yates, whom she believes to be of higher social standing than Adams.
 Yates is actually a confidence man out to steal the dowager's expensive diamond necklace with the help of his partner in crime, Penelope.